ExpediaGroup/styx/docs/user-guide/admin-interface.md

 `http://<STYX_SERVER_URL>/admin/`

 ##### NOTE:
 Endpoints that return `JSON` documents are compressed by default.
-To display documents prettified `?pretty` option as an additional query parameter should be used:
+To display documents prettified, the `?pretty` option as an additional query parameter should be used:

 * `http://<STYX_SERVER_URL>/admin/metrics?pretty`

 ## POST interface <a name="postinterface"></a>

-Following commands can be sent to the Styx admin interface with HTTP POST requests.
+The following commands can be sent to the Styx admin interface with HTTP POST requests.

 ### Reload Origins

 This command will cause Styx to reload the origins if the file has meaningfully changed.
-If the file has not changed, or the changes are purely cosmetic (such as adding comments), no action will be taken.
+If the file has not changed,or the changes are purely cosmetic (such as adding comments), no action will be taken.

 #### Syntax: